NivenT/nivent.github.io/_posts/blog/2019-03-19-elliptic-irrep.md

 # $\l$-adic Representations

-[^1]: There is a lot to explain, so I anticipate this becoming one of my longer (and also more fun) posts to date
+[^1]: There is a lot to explain, so I anticipate this becoming one of my longer (and also more fun) posts to date....
+In the end, this became my [second post](../solving-pell) that I feel is overly ambitious and so hard to follow.
+If you've read some of this, please tell me how hard it is to understand so I can know for sure if I really am trying to do too much all at once.
 [^2]: My main reference for this post is Silverman who doesn't use $\spec$, and rather not have to do the extra work associated with translating terminology and making sure I don't say anything false.
 [^3]: This section is basically just the first chapter of Silverman because I'm unoriginal.
 [^4]: Think of meromorphic maps from complex analysis